cosmostatistics/ebms_mcmc/README.md

 ebms_mcmc all params/paramcard.yaml --verbose
 ```

+## For a basic example, please check out the notebook in examples/

 ## Include your own models

 To add a new model, create a file named **'new_model.py'** in the **'ebms_mcmc/evidence_calc/'** directory.
 This file should contain a function that calculates the log evidence.
 The function signature should be: